Bibliothèque Orientale (Saint Joseph University): The library

 The library was founded in 1875, initially as the library of the Saint Joseph University in Beirut.
 It took over the collection of the Seminary of Ghazir, and its collection was enlarged by Father Alexandre Bourquenoud who inventoried the archaeological finds of the region.

 Father Louis Cheikho, director from 1880 to 1927, gave it the name of Bibliothèque Orientale in 1894 and enriched it by the works of Orientalists and through the acquisition of old manuscripts.
 In 1898, it published the Arabic-language oriental catholic journal al-Machriq (The Levant).
 In 1906, a second journal was created by the Oriental Faculty of the university: the Mélanges de la Faculté Orientale which became the Mélanges de l'Université Saint-Joseph.
 The library was enriched by international exchanges and the European orientalists of the time.

-When the World War I broek out in 1914, it had no equivalent in the whole of the Near East.
+When the World War I broke out in 1914, it had no equivalent in the whole of the Near East.
 The Turkish authorities expelled the Jesuits during the war.
 Fearing the consequences of this expulsion, the consuls of Germany, Austria-Hungary, and the United States in Istanbul intervened directly with the Turkish government to ensure that the library collection would be protected.
 The library emerged virtually unscathed from the looting following WWI, and the Lebanese civil war, despite being located a few meters from the Green Line separating the two warring parts of Beirut.

 Since 2000, the library, which is still owned by the Jesuits, came under the management of the Saint Joseph University, and was open to the public.

 The library premises, furniture, storage facilities, and reproduction equipment sustained heavy damage after the 2020 Beirut port explosion.
 No one was hurt on the premises, and the library’s collection of rare holdings, was “miraculously” spared.
 Emergency funds were raised by the Aliph foundation (International alliance for the protection of heritage in conflict areas), the Qatar National Library, UNESCO, AFAC (Arab Fund for Arts and Culture), and Œuvre d'Orient, to help cover the cost of the restoration, estimated at $500,000.
 It was re-inaugurated on 14 March 2022.